 You can make a psychological injury claim if you have suffered an injury due to workplace bullying which occurred in the course of employment regardless of whether it was your colleagues, customers, patients, the management or your employer directly.
 However, as noted in the Who can claim workplace bullying compensation? section, your psychological injuries need to be diagnosed by a medical professional.

-Reach our No Win No Fee workplace bullying lawyers
+Reach Our No Win No Fee Workplace Bullying Lawyers

 Our workplace bullying lawyers can simplify the legal procedure for you and work hard to help you know where you stand, ensuring you are receiving the maximum compensation benefits and/or the maximum payout to protect your future.